gymrek-lab/gymreklab.github.io/doc/TSCC.rst

   executor: slurm
   default-resources:
+    nodes: 1
+    runtime: 30
     slurm_account: ddp268
     slurm_partition: condo
-    runtime: 30
-    nodes: 1
     slurm_extra: "'--qos=condo'"

 This will configure Snakemake to automatically submit the steps of your workflow as SLURM jobs.
 It will ensure that at most 32 jobs are running simultaneously and at most 32 CPUs are in use simultaneously.
 You can increase these values if you'd like, but please be mindful of requesting too many resources at once so that you're not impacting the work of others in our lab.

 By default, this configuration will submit jobs to the :code:`condo` queue and allocate 30 minutes for each job.
-But you can override any of the values in the :code:`default-resources` section on a per-rule basis by specifying them as resources in the `resources directive <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources>`_ of a rule.
+But you can override any of the values in the :code:`default-resources` section on a per-rule basis by specifying them in the `resources directive <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources>`_ of a rule.

 Please note that if you try to run Snakemake from a login node, it will simply hang indefinitely.
 For this reason, I recommend creating a :code:`.slurm` batch script for running Snakemake according to the instructions above.
 You can also run it from an interactive node.